Catch wrestling: Origins in Britain, spread and evolution

-Wrestling made a return at the 1904 Summer Olympics in St. Louis, US, but different from previous editions, wrestling was disputed under catch-as-catch-can rules due the popularity of this particular style in the United States.
+Wrestling made a return at the 1904 Summer Olympics in St. Louis, US, but different from previous editions, wrestling was disputed under catch-as-catch-can rules due to the popularity of this particular style in the United States.
 The competition doubled as the United States Amateur Athletic Union (AAU) wrestling championships, which introduced new rules: it was single elimination tournament, with bouts being six minutes in duration plus an extra three minutes for overtime; in the case that no pinfall was registered, a judge would render the final decision.
 Six weight classes were introduced and all submission holds were banned.
-In 1912, the Fédération Internationale des Luttes Associées (FILA)—current United World Wrestling—was founded in order to better organize Olympic wrestling.
-In 1921, FILA set the "rules of the game" which regulated and codified a new ruleset derived from catch; the new name chosen was "freestyle wrestling", which appears to have been a translation of the French lutte libre, which itself is the French translation of catch-as-catch-can.
-The name was chosen to distance itself from catch wrestling, which had lost reputation due the rise of professional wrestling.
-In 1922 the AAU followed suit and adopted the new freestyle rule-set while abandoning catch-as-catch-can for their amateur competitions.
+The International Amateur Wrestling Federation (IAWF)—current United World Wrestling—was founded in 1921 in order to better organize Olympic wrestling.
+The IAWF set the "rules of the game" which regulated and codified a new ruleset derived from catch; the new name chosen was "freestyle wrestling", which appears to have been a translation of the French lutte libre, which itself is the French translation of catch-as-catch-can.
+The name was chosen to distance itself from catch wrestling, which had lost reputation due to the rise of professional wrestling.
+In 1922 the AAU followed suit and adopted the new freestyle rule-set, ending its official catch-as-catch-can championship era, which its own records date from 1888 through 1921.